Diagnosing a Meniscus Injury

 MRIs (magnetic resonance imaging) will provide more detailed information and will help to evaluate the soft tissues in and around your knee joint (muscles, tendons, ligaments, menisci, other connective tissues).
 It can identify ligament and meniscal damage, and help to determine the extent of your injury, the displacement and degree of your tear, fluid on your knee, a discoid meniscus, ACL or MCL tear, and/or other associated conditions.

-The type of test recommended will depend on your symptoms and the opinion of your medical professional.
+The type of diagnostic test recommended will depend on your symptoms and the opinion of your medical professional.
 Other methods such as electromyogram or arthroscopic surgery can be used to determine the degree and location of your meniscus tear if required.

 - red zone (outer portion of the meniscus that is vascular)